Frank Bohn (socialist): Early life

 In 1904, Bohn was a national organizer for the Socialist Labor Party of America and the party's industrial union offshoot, the Socialist Trade & Labor Alliance.
-It was in this capacity that Bohn sat as one of 22 invited radical political and labor leaders attending a "secret conference" held in Chicago on January 2, 1905, to discuss the prospective formation of a new general industrial union—the Industrial Workers of the World.
-This three-day conclave thrashed out their disagreements and issued a set of 11 principles and an Industrial Union Manifesto.
+It was in this capacity that he sat as one of 22 invited radical political and labor leaders attending a "secret conference" in Chicago on January 2, 1905, to discuss the prospective formation of a new general industrial union—the Industrial Workers of the World.
+This three-day conclave thrashed out their disagreements and put forth a set of 11 principles and an Industrial Union Manifesto.
 It issued a call for a convention to be held in Chicago on June 27, 1905, to launch the new general industrial organization.

-After formation of the IWW, he worked for a time as an organizer for that organization, touring the United States and Canada speaking on their behalf.
+After formation of the IWW, Bohn worked for a time as an organizer for that organization, touring the United States and Canada speaking on their behalf.

-From 1906 to 1908, Bohn served as National Secretary of the Socialist Labor Party.
-In this capacity, he was named a delegate to the 1907 Stuttgart Congress of the Second International.
+From 1906 to 1908, he served as National Secretary of the Socialist Labor Party.
+In this role, he was named a delegate to the 1907 Stuttgart Congress of the Second International.
 Bohn broke with the SLP decisively in June 1908, however, publishing an article in the non-party press lamenting the lack of unity of the American socialist movement caused by the position of his former party.
 Bohn saw the Socialist Labor Party as a failure, despite what he considered its basically-correct political orientation since 1900, because of the party's studied self-isolation and harsh treatment of newcomers: